NexusMutual/docs/docs/overview/cover-products/covered-vaults.md

 When you deposit crypto assets into a yield aggregator or a protocol that is integrated with other DeFi protocols, your funds are exposed to a variety of risks across multiple protocols.

-**Instead of buying cover separately, you can deposit crypto assets into a natively covered vault that automatically buys cover for all deposits using a portion of the yield generated from the underlying strategy.**
+**Instead of buying cover separately, you can deposit onchain assets into a natively covered vault that automatically buys cover for all deposits using a portion of the yield generated from the underlying strategy.**

 Covered vaults are built using the ERC-4626 token standard, which allows any other protocols to build covered vaults with their ERC-4626 yield-bearing vaults.